Many women experience breast pain. Breast pain may occur in one or both breasts.

 Changes in the levels of the female hormones estrogen and progesterone can cause breast pain.
 Levels of these hormones increase just before or during a menstrual period and during pregnancy.
 When these levels increase, they cause the milk glands and ducts of the breasts to enlarge and the breasts to retain fluid.
 The breasts then become swollen and sometimes painful.
 Such pain is usually felt throughout the breasts, making them tender to touch.
 Pain related to the menstrual period may come and go for months or years.
 Taking birth control pills (oral contraceptives) or hormone therapy after menopause can also cause hormone levels to increase and cause this kind of pain.

-Women with warning signs may have a breast infection and should see a doctor within a day or two.
+Women with severe pain, redness, or swelling may have a breast infection and should see a doctor within a day or two.

 A pregnancy test is done if the woman has symptoms that suggest pregnancy, such as a missed menstrual period and early-morning nausea.
 Other tests may be done based on the woman's other symptoms.